 Mobile First: What It Means For Your Business

-In July 2018, Google announced they would roll out a major algorithm change putting mobile first.
-The change will focus on how easy it is for site visitors to navigate a website while using a tablet or smartphone.
-Is your website “mobile first” ready?
+In July 2018, Google rolled out a major algorithm change.
+The focus is on ease of use for site visitors using a tablet or smartphone.
+Is your website mobile first ready?

 In the past, Google’s bots would scan a website and the actions of desktop-based users carried more weight for indexing.
 Now the bots are look at the mobile experience first.
 Indexing will assess how user-friendly a site is for making purchases, submitting a form or calling the business from a mobile device.